 - Provide references

 You must provide two (2) good references.
-You can download the confidential Referee’s Report form, or you can send us existing written references.
+You can download the confidential Referee’s Report form either in PDF or Word format, or you can send us existing written references.

 - Show copies of relevant academic records

-Please send us copies of your latest school or university results, either by email to firstname.lastname@example.org.
+Please send copies of your latest school or university results to our Registrar Tessa Bruin: email@example.com

 Please identify if you are an E12 applicant with the University of Sydney during the application process.